jaspervdj/websockets/README.markdown

 Authors
 -------

-The library is written and maintained Jasper Van der Jeugt.
+An initial WebSockets library was written in 2010 by Siniša Biđin.
+In 2011, it was rewritten from scratch, and extended to it's current state by Jasper Van der Jeugt, who is also the current maintainer.

 Contributors: